learn-co-curriculum/autolayout-textview/README.md

 ## Extra Credit

   1. In portrait mode, leave the padding between the `UIButton` and the `UITextField` at 20 pts.
 In landscape, decrease it 10 pts. *Hint:* you can listen for a rotation event and examine the new size class.
 Check out [Joe's blog post](http://blog.flatironschool.com/working-with-size-classes-in-code-with/) for details.
-  2. On an iPhone 6 or 6+, increase make the padding between the `UIButton` and the `UITextField` to be 30 pts. *Hint:* more size classes!
+  2. On an iPhone 6 or 6+, increase make the padding between the `UIButton` and the `UITextField` to be 30 pts.

 ## Screenshots
 ![Portrait](http://ironboard-curriculum-content.s3.amazonaws.com/iOS/autolayout-textview/Portrait.png)